RampUp/dev-sprint100/readme.md

 ##Validation##
 For any model we should have some validations on required params.
 For instance, it wouldn't make much sense to have a user who had no email, or no name, would it?

-Add validation to ensure that any user has a name, hashed_password, email, and salt.
+Add validation to ensure that any user has a name, password, password_confirmation, hashed_password, email, and salt.

+Also add validation to make sure password and password_confirmation match (Hint: there is a rails validation helper for this).

 If you want to add a regex to the email validation, you may, but realize that any regex you write is bound to have holes in it, and that you can use the html 'email' input tag to do some of this validation for you.
 If you're really into regexes, though, go for it!
 Also note that there are great tools for helping you test your regex, such as [rubular](http://rubular.com/).